-I have mentioned in several other articles, that boiling water is the most efficient way of purifying water for our consumption.
+I have mentioned in several other articles, that boiling water is the most efficient way of purifying water for consumption.
 Boiling water for one minute is enough to eliminate 99.9% of viruses, pathogens, bacteria, and parasites.
 Now, what happens if the only water that we can find is seawater?

 For the desalination process, it is required to boil the seawater, collect the steam, cool the steam and then collect the “100%” pure water drops.

-- The boiling water container should be at least 1qt of gallon.
+- The boiling water container should be at least 1qt of a gallon.
 It should be made of metal and should not contain any trace of toxic chemicals.
 It should be wide-mouthed and have a lid that seals tightly.

 - It must have a serpentine to collect the steam made from boiling the seawater.
 As the steam travels down thru the serpentine it cools down the collected steam and converts it from vapor to liquid.
-The best material to use for the serpentine is copper, because it allows a rapid temperature change, however, other materials can be used.
+The best material to use for the serpentine is copper because it allows a rapid temperature change, however, other materials can be used.

-- A container for picking up the distilled water and must be sterilized or at least very cleaned.
+- A container for picking up the distilled water drops and must be sterilized or at least very cleaned.